OrqueIO/Orqueio-bpm-examples/multi-tenancy/schema-isolation/README.md

 <li><a href="#testing">Testing</a></li>

-Sometimes it is desired to share one Camunda installation between multiple independent parties, also referred to as *tenants*.
+Sometimes it is desired to share one Orqueio installation between multiple independent parties, also referred to as *tenants*.
 While sharing an installation means sharing computational resources, the tenants' data should be separated from each other.
-This tutorial shows how to work with the [one process engine per tenant approach](https://docs.camunda.org/manual/7.23/user-guide/process-engine/multi-tenancy/#one-process-engine-per-tenant).
+This tutorial shows how to work with the [one process engine per tenant approach](https://docs.orqueio.io/manual/7.23/user-guide/process-engine/multi-tenancy/#one-process-engine-per-tenant).

 In detail it explains how to: